-Nutrients are not a significant source of pollution in the watershed.
-No segments of the Middle Wabash-Deer watershed currently appear on the Indiana 303(d) list for impairment due to nutrients.
+Nutrients are not a significant source of pollution in this watershed.
+There are no segments of the Middle Wabash-Little Vermillion watershed currently appearing on Indiana's 303(d) for impairment due to nutrient contamination.

 3.2 Point Sources of Pollution